leonjza/elk-docker/README.md

 # elk-docker

 ELK stack in Docker, with documentation issues fixed.
+_This is a lab env setup with insecure configs / hardcoded keys.
+Don't use this anywhere important_

 ## info